 Port Augusta, South Australia

 Dusty Feet Mob dancers usually let their feet do the talking.
-But for ten weeks leading up to December the girls are discovering different ways to express their joy, anger and grief.
+But for ten weeks leading up to December 2020 the girls discovered different ways to express their joy, anger and grief.

-A ten-week program, supported by Highways and Byways and the Uniting Aboriginal and Islander Christian Congress in Port Augusta, is helping a group of local Indigenous teenagers navigate their way through some life challenges.
-The participants aged between eight and 16 are members of the Dusty Feet Mob of dancers or their friends and relatives.
+A ten-week program, supported by Highways and Byways and the Uniting Aboriginal and Islander Christian Congress in Port Augusta, helped a group of local Indigenous teenagers navigate their way through some life challenges.
+The participants aged between eight and 16 were members of the Dusty Feet Mob of dancers or their friends and relatives.

-The program covers a different theme each week and is run by volunteers including indigenous leader Maria Anderson and her co-facilitator Chelsea Size as well as other members of the community.
+The program covered a different theme each week and was run by volunteers including indigenous leader Maria Anderson and her co-facilitator Chelsea Size as well as other members of the community.

 Chelsea said the themes chosen were a response to community needs, particularly the grief experienced so regularly by so many young people.